Uranograph

 What You Can Do in the Keyboard Menu

-• Select and view the current keyboard layout (scale)
+• Set the current keyboard layout/scale

 • Apply a global transposition across the keyboard